What Flowxi is (and is not)

 Core design principles

-Flowxi follows a small number of non-negotiable principles.
+Flowxi follows a small number of non-negotiable principles.1.
+Security first (always)

 - Public endpoints are rate-limited